Governance

 Our small but experienced board of directors decide our strategic direction.
 Our strategy is implemented by the Chief Executive and the Senior Leadership team.

 We are governed by our Constitution (PDF, 600KB) comprising our Memorandum and Articles of Association.
-A copy of the Company’s latest accounts can be downloaded here (PDF, 1.6MB)
+A copy of the Company’s latest accounts can be downloaded here.

 Community First’s registered office address is: Leigh Park Community Centre, Dunsbury Way, Havant, Hampshire PO9 5BG